mahendrapaipuri/ceems/website/docs/components/ceems-exporter.md

 The exporter will export the emission factors of all available countries from different sources.

-### CPU and meminfo collectors
+### CPU, meminfo, netdev and infiniband collectors

-Both collectors export node level metrics.
+These collectors export node level metrics.
 CPU collector export CPU time in different modes by parsing `/proc/stat` file.
-Similarly, meminfo collector exports memory usage statistics by parsing `/proc/meminfo` file.
+Similarly, meminfo collector exports memory usage statistics by parsing `/proc/meminfo` file. netdev collector exports network metrics from different network devices.
+Finally, infiniband collector exports Infiniband metrics from different Ib devices.
 These collectors are heavily inspired from [`node_exporter`](https://github.com/prometheus/node_exporter).

 These metrics are mainly used to estimate the proportion of CPU and memory usage by the